Mitch311G/Fabrics/README.md

 - Rating breakdown doubles as an additive filter for the reveiw list
 - Pop-up modal to rate the product and write a new review, with field validation
 - Initially shows two reviews but will render more upon button click
-- Mark a review as helpful or report the review, can only select once per review
+- Mark a review as helpful or report the review (only once per review)
-- Expanded view when photo thumbnail is clicked
+- Expanded view modal when photo thumbnail is clicked

 <p align="center">
 <img src="readme_assets/product_overview.png">